JamesSkemp/words/content/post/where-have-all-the-xml-validators-gone.md

 +++
-title = "Where have all the XML validators gone?" summary = "It's not easy to find an XML validator online, unless you keep digging, and digging, and ..." draft = false comments = true date = "2007-08-07T21:28:00-05:00"
+title = "Where have all the XML validators gone?" description = "It's not easy to find an XML validator online, unless you keep digging, and digging, and ..." draft = false comments = true date = "2007-08-07T21:28:00-05:00"